Heather Dubrow Comments On Lisa Vanderpump Leaving ‘RHOBH’ And The Show Evolving With Garcelle Beauvais

 Heather then said that while Tamra and Vicki did bring “so much” to the series, reality shows have the constant need to evolve.
 After all, if fans continue to see the same relationships again and again on the show, they’ll likely lose interest and stop tuning in.

-According to Heather, the need to evolve applies not only to The Real Housewives of Orange County but also its Los Angeles-based counterpart, The Real Housewives of Beverly Hills.
+According to Heather, the need to evolve applies not only to The Real Housewives of Orange County but also to its Los Angeles-based counterpart, The Real Housewives of Beverly Hills.

 Just last year, many fans and followers of the Beverly Hills series were horrified to learn that Lisa would not be featured at all during the show’s 10th season.
-However, after two new cast members were brought to the show, including full-time cast member Garcelle Beauvais and part-time star Sutton Stracke, things appear to be going just as well as they always did and the ratings don’t appear to be suffering at all.
+However, after two new cast members were brought to the show, including full-time cast member Garcelle Beauvais and part-time star Sutton Stracke, things appear to be going just as well as they always did, and the ratings don’t appear to be suffering at all.

 “People were worried when Vanderpump left that there would be a real problem,” Heather noted, before admitting that new housewife Garcelle is a friend of hers.